cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   When a :term:`task` is "Run" it creates a :term:`job`.
-The job is a bash file containing the script you have told the task to run along with configuration specifications and a system for trapping errors.
-It is the :term:`job` which actually gets executed and not the task itself.
-This "job file" is called the :term:`job script`.
+   When a :term:`task` is ready to run Cylc creates a :term:`job script` for
+   it: a bash file containing the scripting defined for the task along with other configuration and error trapping code.
+This is what actually executes as the task job.

-   During its life a typical :term:`task` goes through the following states:
+   :term:`Tasks<task>` typically go through the following states as a workflow
+   runs:

    Waiting
-      :term:`Tasks <task>` wait for their dependencies to be satisfied before running.
-In the meantime they are in the "Waiting" state.
+      Waiting for dependencies to be met.
+   Preparing
+      Dependencies met; preparing the task :term:`job script` for submission.
    Submitted
-      When a :term:`task's <task>` dependencies have been met it is ready for submission.
-During this phase the :term:`job script` is created.
-      The :term:`job` is then submitted to the specified :term:`job runner`.
+      Task job script submitted to the :term:`job runner`; waiting on execution.
-      There is more about this in the :ref:`next section
-      <tutorial-job-runner>`.
    Running
-      A :term:`task` is in the "Running" state as soon as the :term:`job` is executed.
+      Task job script executing.
    Succeeded
-      If the :term:`job` submitted by a :term:`task` has successfully completed (i.e. there is zero return code) then it is said to have succeeded.

-   These descriptions, and a few more (e.g. failed), are called the :term:`task states <task state>`.
+      Task job completed successfully (i.e. exited with 0 return status).

+   There are several other task states as well, such as **failed**.

+   See the :ref:`next section for more about running jobs <tutorial-job-runner>`.

 .. ifslides::

-   When a :term:`task` is "Run" it creates a :term:`job`.
+   When a :term:`task` is ready to run, Cylc creates a :term:`job`.

-   The life-cycle of a job:
+   The life-cycle of a task:

    * Waiting
+   * Preparing
    * Submitted
    * Running
    * Succeeded / Failed